advplyr/hls-media-server/readme.md

 Node server to transcode video files and stream on the fly via HLS.

-This is a work in progress & playground.
+### *This is a work in progress & playground for HLS streaming.
+Not production ready!

 #### Note: requires **[ffmpeg](http://ffmpeg.org)**